 These ideation methods vary in their focus, specificity, and usability.
-For example, TRIZ (Altshuller, 1984) focuses on refinements of engineering mechanisms and design tradeoffs that arise in the implementation phase of the design process.
-Other techniques, such as brainstorming (Osborn, 1953), are aimed at ideation starting from a "blank slate" (without any initial concepts).
-Brainstorming provides three very general guidelines; namely, "suggest as many ideas as possible," "do not evaluate while generating," and "build off of others' ideas."
+For example, TRIZ focuses on refinements of engineering mechanisms and design trade-offs that arise in the implementation phase of the design process.
+Other techniques, such as brainstorming, are aimed at ideation starting from a blank slate (without any initial concepts).
+Brainstorming provides three very general guidelines: namely, suggest as many ideas as possible, do not evaluate while generating, and build off of others' ideas.
 However, brainstorming does not provide specific directions for creating ideas.
-SCAMPER (Eberle, 1995; Osborn, 1953) offers more specific guidelines (e.g., "combine," and "modify").
-Other methods offer much more detail, but also require extensive training before use (e.g., Synectics (Gordon, 1961), TRIZ (Altshuller, 1984), and SIT (Horowitz, 1999)).
+SCAMPER offers more specific guidelines (e.g., combine and modify).
+Other methods offer much more detail, but also require extensive training before use (e.g., Synectics, TRIZ, and SIT).

-Of these approaches, only a few have received any systematic empirical support.
+Only a few of these approaches have received any systematic empirical support.
 TRIZ was the result of a rigorous analysis of the outcomes of designs in the form of engineering patents awarded by the U.S. Patent Office (Altshuller, 1984).
 Though based on actual designs, a patent represents the outcome of hundreds of hours of design work rather than the initial stages of idea generation leading to that outcome.
-In addition, while engineers have been trained to use TRIZ to generate ideas, no scientific evidence has been collected that documents the use of TRIZ principles by untrained engineers.
+While engineers have been trained to use TRIZ to generate ideas, no scientific evidence has been collected that documents the use of TRIZ principles by untrained engineers.
 A prime motivation for the present study was to examine the ideation process in engineers as they worked on a single design task.
 By observing their work session, their methods for generating ideas can be discovered.

 Analogical reasoning has been proposed as an effective idea generation technique in multiple studies within engineering.
-For example, "in vivo" studies of practicing engineering teams documented frequent use of analogies both within and across domains (Christensen & Schunn, 2007; 2009; Dahl & Moreau, 2002).
+Studies of practicing engineering teams documented frequent use of analogies both within and across domains (Christensen & Schunn, 2007, 2009; Dahl & Moreau, 2002).
 Experimental studies showed the representation of a simple verbal analogy in memory affected its use in design innovation (Casakin, 2003; Linsey, Murphy, & Markman, 2006).
 Though all designers were found to profit from visual analogies, reference to them (for example, a tree with exposed roots) was particularly helpful for novice designers (Casakin & Goldschmidt, 1999).
 Further, Jin and Benami (2010) found that instruction to engineers that provided form, behavior, and exemplar analogies resulted in concepts based on the specific analogies provided.
 However, the meaningfulness and relevance of the specific analogy provided were overwhelmingly important to its successful use in design.
 This suggests that analogy is a very important source of ideas in design, but that the specific analogies used to prompt concepts matter (Holyoak & Thagard, 1995).
 Thus, as a method for idea generation across design tasks, the use of analogy still requires the designer to generate an appropriate exemplar.